-Prepare Produce Provide (PPP) is the trading name for Live To Tell Your Story Inc, a not for profit organisation
+Prepare Produce Provide (PPP) is the trading name for Live To Tell Your Story Inc.

 We would like to thank our Premium Sponsors

 Contact us if you would like to assist with product donations

 We acknowledge the Traditional Owners of the many countries and languages throughout Western Australia and recognise their continuing connection to land, waters and culture.

 We pay our respects to their Elders past, present and emerging.

 Join us in this journey with the goal to inspire and empower youth by participating in positive and innovative food related programs and projects.